 The CopperSteam Lab has been all over the place.

 Photos of the Deux were migrating around on the internet, and at wasn’t long before I was approached by a gentleman back in the states who wanted me to build him an amplifier.
-I’d left all of my tools back in Florida, but it had been a while since I’d built anything, and I was feeling the itch, so I said yes.
-I had my tools shipped down to me, and I started the arduous task of rounding up the supplies I’d need to pull the job off.
+I’d left all of my tools in Florida, but it had been a while since I’d built anything, and I was beginning to feel the itch again, so I said yes.
+I had what tools I needed shipped down to me, and I started the painful job of trying to figure out how to get the materials I needed on this third world island in the middle of nowhere.